 I created the logo design and complete brand identity for the company 4D-monitoring.
 I also designed the company's website, documentation and vehicle graphics.
 We tried to emphasize the company's progressive direction, and hint at the importance of tablet computers in the process.

-I'm especially proud of the business card design, which is custom-cut in the shape of the logo.
+I'm especially proud of the business card design, which is die-cut in the shape of the logo.

 Here's what the CEO Kristijan Ljutic says about their experience (emphasis mine):

-We expected that this approach will bring recognition to our company, and we’re proud that we've achieved that – clients and partners tell us years later “We remembered you because of your unusual business card”, or “We saw your people doing field measurements, we recognized the car because of the labels”, all the way to the positive comments about our documentation that is, along with the technical formatting required by our profession, visually attractive because we adhere to the branding guidelines our designer provided.
+We expected that this approach will bring recognition to our company, and we’re proud that we've achieved that – clients and partners tell us years later “We remembered you because of your unusual business card”, or “We saw your people doing field measurements, we recognized the car because of the decals”, all the way to the positive comments about our documentation.

-We defined our logo to be attractive, progressive, technical as well as somewhat “fun” and unusually shaped, so our clients react with interest.
-Over the years we confirmed that all our clients notice the consistency in our visual brand application, even those we would never expect, especially because our company is in the engineering and technical consulting niche, not sales or marketing.
+Over the years we confirmed that all our clients notice the consistency of our visual brand identity application, even those we would never expect, especially because our company is in the engineering and technical consulting niche, not sales or marketing.